DaveMcW/factorio-movie-maker/README.md

 4. Start Factorio and load movie.zip.

-5. Open each file in the scripts directory, select all, and copy/paste it into the Factorio console.
+5. Open each file in the script directory, select all, and copy/paste it into the Factorio console.

 6. Open the constant combinator at position {-183,-1}.
 Change the red signal to the frame count of your movie.